telos-collaboration/resources/README.md

-# resources
+# TELOS Collaboration Resources

-Resources for preparing work
+This repository contains resources and templates that may be useful when preparing publications and other releases.